HealthengineAU/booking-webhooks/README.md

 - Webhooks will only be delivered to HTTPS,
 - A webhook subscription must be confirmed before events are sent ([see below](#subscribing-to-an-event)),
 - A response must be received within 5 seconds or the request will be terminated.
 Any long running process should be triggered asynchronously,
-- The patient gender field is optional.
-By default it will only be provided if your booking form collects it and if it is required as part of the services you offer.
-Contact Healthengine support for more information.

 ### `booking-submitted`

 This event is triggered after a booking has been made within the Healthengine platform.
 An example payload is shown below.
+Please note that the patient gender field is optional.
+By default it will only be provided if your booking form collects it and if it is required as part of the services you offer.

 ```json
 {